A Gentleman of Leisure: Full plot (A Gentleman of Leisure)

 The house party prepares for some amateur theatricals, and it becomes clear to Jimmy that a plot is afoot to bring Molly and Spennie together.
 They are soon bullied into an engagement, although Spennie loves another and Molly sees Spennie as a little boy.
 Pitt makes an enemy of Hargate, a hustler he recognises trying to fleece Spennie, while Spike spots the detectives hired by McEachern and Blunt around the house.

 Jimmy dodges them, and drags Molly out onto the lake, where he declares his love; she returns it, but happiness is scuppered by her fear of upsetting her father.
 Meanwhile, Spennie is once more sharped by the hustler, who asks him to drive Pitt from the castle, and Spike, after observing Sir Thomas' detective arrest Galer, the man hired by McEachern, takes advantage of the lull in vigilance to swipe the precious necklace.

 Spennie, desperate to repay his debts, is reduced to stealing from his uncle, but is caught and stopped by Molly.
 Hearing a noise, they hide in Sir Thomas' dressing room, and see Pitt enter, to return the jewels stolen by Spike.
 They confront him, and he explains about the bet that led him to Molly's house, and his dubious man Mullins; he also unmasks Hargate as a card sharp.
 Spennie hides just in time as his uncle enters, catching Pitt with the jewels.

 Pitt reveals the necklace is a fake, and Spennie uses the power of his uncle's secret to regain his independence.
 The young lord then tells McEachern of his daughter's affection for Pitt, just before the big ex-policeman is arrested by Blunt's detective, for being in league with Galer.
 Pitt helps him clear his name, and explains to McEachern the background to the similar mix-up that chilled relations between the two of them, offering Arthur Mifflin, now in London with a new play, as witness to the bet which started it all.
 McEachern is persuaded to come clean to his daughter.

-Pitt and Molly marry, and Spike returns to America, disappointed that his idol turned down the gems – until he learns they were fake...
+Pitt and Molly marry, and Spike returns to America, disappointed that his idol turned down the gems – until he learns they were fake.

+Commentary

 The rewriting process shows complexities not easily explained.
 For example, the later version has new features more appropriate for, but not included in, the original version, e.g., Jimmy's habitual carrying of a flashlight suitable for burglary and detailed knowledge of white jargoon.

 It also contains some apparent self-criticism of its own implausibilities, e.g., "a series of the most workmanlike miracles".
-These implausibilities, e.g., impostors as guests at a castle, mistaken identities which could be easily explained but are not, and unlikely encounters with old acquaintances, become common in Wodehouse's later works set in English castes, most notably Blandings Castle.
+These implausibilities, e.g., impostors as guests at a castle, mistaken identities which could be easily explained but are not, and unlikely encounters with old acquaintances, become common in Wodehouse's later works set in English castles, most notably Blandings Castle.